brucedkyle/ibmcloud_for_partners/docs/cloud/powervs.md

 Power Systems Virtual Server are located in the IBM data centers, distinct from the IBM Cloud servers with separate networks and direct-attached storage.
 You can use the Power Systems Virtual Servers to deploy a virtual server, also known as a _logical partition (LPAR)_, in a matter of minutes.

+!!! key "Key value"

+    IBM Power:

+    - IBM Power is known for its scalability and performance with the most demanding workloads.
+    - IBM Power provides superior virtualization and management features for flexibility, and security with better isolation and integrated stack.

+    IBM Power Virtual Servers:

+    - The Power Systems Virtual Servers are located in the IBM data centers, distinct from the IBM Cloud servers with separate networks and direct-attached storage.
+    - Power Systems Virtual Server maintain key enterprise software certification and support as the Power Systems Virtual Server architecture is identical to certified on-premises infrastructure.
+    - Run existing workloads, such as SAP, SAP HANA, Oracle, and applications on AIX, Linux, IBM i, OpenShift.
+    - Straight-forward deployment/migration:
+        1. Simply store your image on Cloud Object Storage (COS)
+        2. Point the Power Systems Virtual Server console to the image
+        3. Deploy the Virtual Server instance.</ol>

+## Key use cases

+IBM Power Systems clients who have typically relied upon on-premises-only infrastructure can now quickly and economically extend your Power IT resources off-premises.
+Avoid the large capital expense or added risk when migrating your essential workloads and get started with Power Systems Virtual Servers today.

+!!! usecase "Use cases"

+    - **Business continuity planning**.
+Use Power Systems Virtual Server as a reliable HA/DR destination for on-premise environments, without doubling the cost of hardware ownership.
+See [case study](https://www.cidademarketing.com.br/marketing/2021/09/02/brf-conclui-plano-de-recuperacao-de-desastres-com-ibm-power-virtual-servers/).
+    - **Data center strategy optimization**.
+Provision on-demand to stay up to date with the latest software and streamlined licensing costs, without upskilling in new specialized technologies.
+See [case study](https://www.ibm.com/case-studies/iptor-sweden/).
+    - **Modernize**.
+Start the hybrid cloud journey with a quick, temporary sandbox environment for testing, without sacrificing mission critical uptime.
+See [case study](https://www.ibm.com/case-studies/fnz-uk/).
+    - **Operational excellence and cost optimization**.
+Reduce operational cost with the same Power infrastructure, performance, security and reliability; all without replatforming workloads.
+See [case study](https://www.ibm.com/blogs/systems/labeyrie-fine-foods-picks-ibm-power-systems-virtual-server/).

 ## Business value

 - **Maximize availability** of business-critical workloads to get efficient scaling and consistent pay-for-use consumption across public and private clouds.